Comments, Compliments and Complaints Policy & Procedure

 - Customer Complaints

 The Group is committed to provide a high standard of service delivery to all our customers, (whether internal or external customers) to ensure that their experience of Age UK North Tyneside is a valued one.
 Where either an issue of service, quality, availability or general environment problem does not meet the expectations or requirements of our customers a consistent or thorough response needs to be initiated with decisions/actions to prevent any re-occurrence.

 This Policy and Procedure has been established to ensure that all customer comments, compliments and complaints are reported to a central point, monitored and recorded in a standard format and that all complaints if necessary will be investigated by the Chief Executive’s Office who is responsible for closely monitoring and reviewing all complaints thoroughly to ensure a satisfactory conclusion is achieved.

-The Head of Corporate Support is also responsible for producing an annual analysis of comments, compliments and complaints received to present to the Chief Executive.
+The Head of Corporate Support is also responsible for producing an annual analysis of comments, compliments and complaints received to present to the Group Chief Executive.

 Age UK North Tyneside believes that if a customer wishes to make a comment, compliment or register a complaint they should find it easy to do so.
 It is Group’s policy to welcome comments, compliments and complaints and looks upon them as an opportunity to learn, adapt, improve and provide better services.
 This policy is intended to ensure that comments, compliments and complaints are acknowledged, dealt with properly and are taken seriously.